-The Wisconsin Conservatory of Music is pleased to offer a financial aid program for individuals and families who may need financial support in their pursuit of music education.
-Financial aid funds are from our generous donors and the amount fluctuates from year to year.
+The Wisconsin Conservatory of Music is pleased to offer tuition assistance for individuals and families who may need financial support in their pursuit of music education.
 We are most grateful to all the donors who make it possible for us to offer this program.

-Financial aid is available to current students wishing to enroll at the Conservatory.
-As funds are limited, award qualification will be based on the federal guidelines for income status.
-Assistance awards granted to qualifying students to cover a portion of their tuition.
+Tuition assistance is available to students wishing to enroll at the Conservatory.
+Assistance awards are granted to qualifying students to cover a portion of their tuition.

 2018 Mary Horwitt Piano Scholarship